mingrammer/fitter/README.md

 # fitter
-An image resizing server for generating dynamic images
+fitter is an on-demand image server for generating dynamic images